St. George Veterinary Hospital

 3. Consider using products that contain propylene glycol rather than ethylene glycol.
 Some companies offer non-toxic antifreeze products, such as Sierra.
 Be sure to have your radiator flushed before you fill it with Sierra and do not mix Sierra with traditional antifreeze.

-4. Never leave your animals in cars in the summer or winter as in the summer the temperature in your car can be 20 to 50 degrees hotter than our side temeratures and in the winter cars act like refrigerators and therefore can be dangerous in both hot but also in cold weather.
+4. Never leave your animals in cars in the summer or winter as in the summer the temperature in your car can be 20 to 50 degrees hotter than our side temperatures and in the winter cars act like refrigerators and therefore can be dangerous in both hot but also in cold weather.

 1. Brush your dog vigorously and regularly.
 The air in most houses becomes dry during the colder months, which depletes moisture from dog skin and fur.
-Brushing improves skin, coat and circulation.
+Brushing improves skin, coat, and circulation.

 2. Never shave your dog down to the skin in winter.
 Leave the coat longer for more warmth.
 When you bathe your dog, completely dry him before taking him out for a walk.